nnichols/nnichols.github.io/_posts/2018-12-15-where-all-roads-lead.markdown

 Realizing they aren't familiar with the current state of affairs in Barovia, they ask Mikhail for his thoughts.
 He warns the group that nobody has ever been seen coming back from the first contract, and that it is likely a scam; however, he seems hesitant to discuss local matters.
-After some coaxing, he reveals things in Barovia have taken a turn for thee worse.
+After some coaxing, he reveals things in Barovia have taken a turn for the worse.
 While Grezjit and his family are alright, strange chills can be felt in the dark.
 Count Strahd has become reclusive, strange beasts haunt the lands, and a local woman, Gertruda Janovic, has recently fallen very ill after courting a man working for the Count.
 Krug shows him the mask, and he admits he has seen something similar following Gertruda.